mssfoobar/docs/docs/40_modules/80_unh/Getting Started/1_prerequisite.md

 Once you have AOH-IAMS deployed in your kubernetes cluster, you should be able to visit its admin console to create a new client.

-1. Login to `Keycloak Admin Console` and switch to the realm.
+1. Login to Keycloak Admin Console and switch the realm.
 This example demonstrates using AOH realm.

 ![Select Default Realm](select_realm.png)